phillipadsmith/2014.phillipadsmith.com/_posts/2014-07-23-bootstrapping-the-static-news-app.md

 - newtechstacks
 ---

-At the end of the day, [what makes for a great static news app toolchain](http://phillipadsmith.com/2014/07/recipes-for-delicious-tasting-static-news-apps.html)?
+[What makes for a great static news app toolchain](http://phillipadsmith.com/2014/07/recipes-for-delicious-tasting-static-news-apps.html)?
 To answer this question, I took a much closer look at what other news organizations are already doing in this space.
 {: .lead}

 The two obvious examples are the [NPR Visuals team][nprvisuals] and their [NPR static app template][nprtemplate], as well as the Chicago Tribune's [news apps team][chinewsapps] and their no-CMS CMS [Tarbell][tarbell].
 Unpacking [the][nprtemplatedocs] [patterns][tarbelldocs] of those two open source projects, alongside my own experiences, presents a fairly clear picture of the component parts of the stack: